RPGroup-PBoC/human_impacts/docs/agriculture/section_02b_livestock_by_the_numbers.md

 portrayed graphically in @Fig:standing_pop_distribution (A), reflects a snapshot of how many animals livestock are under human agricultural maintenance.
-Chicken, both egg-laying and meat-producing varieties, are far and away the most abundance type of livestock on the planet with $\approx$ 20 billion individuals under human care.
+Chicken, both egg-laying and meat-producing varieties, are far and away the most abundant type of livestock on the planet with $\approx$ 20 billion individuals under human care.
 Second to chicken are cattle, comprising approximately one tenth that of the chicken population at $\approx$ 2 billion individuals.
 Following cattle are swine at $\approx$ 1 billion individuals and then all other